5 Unexpected Spiritual Self-Care Lessons I Learned When I Got Covid fo – Journaling is Self-Care LLC

 When I got sick over Christmas, I jumped into self-care mode to nourish my body and get myself well again.
 But I didn’t expect the spiritual self-care lessons I ended up learning during that time.

-From gaining a real understanding of what it means to protect my energy to watching my mindset shift before my eyes, getting covid over the holiday taught me a lot about myself and what matters the most to me.
+From gaining a real understanding of what it means to protect my energy to watching my mindset shift before my eyes, getting COVID over the holiday taught me a lot about myself and what matters the most to me.

 No matter what our toxic overworked society tries to tell you, remember that self-care is not selfish.
 And by making your spiritual self-care a priority, you will automatically become happier, healthier, and more clear in your thinking.

-5 Practical Spiritual Self-Care Tips
+5 Practical Spiritual Self-Care Tips That Helped Me Heal

 Mental and emotional stress, worry, and frustration can take a toll on your body, even when you're healthy.
-So, I made it a priority to protect my aura and peace while I healed from covid.
+So, I made it a priority to protect my aura and peace while I healed from COVID.

 This included protecting myself from my own fears of ending up in the hospital and getting over my exhausting habit of chasing perfection.